PatWie/tensorflow-cmake/README.md

   bazel build -c opt --copt=-mfpmath=both --copt=-msse4.2 --config=cuda //tensorflow:libtensorflow_cc.so
 ```

-Further, these examples need to know to the path to TensorFlow GIT-Repository, such that it finds all headers etc:
+Further, these examples need to know to the path to TensorFlow git-repository, such that it finds all headers etc:

 ```console
 user@host $ export TensorFlow_GIT_REPO=/path/to/tensorflow/git